Devarthran/supabase/examples/nextjs-slack-clone/README.md

-# Realtime chat example using Supabase
+# Realtime chat example using Supabase!

 This is a full-stack Slack clone example using: